samos123/samos123.github.com/content/google-cloud/deploying-openstack-on-gcp.md

 Let's create a VM called `openstack-1` with 32 vCPUs.
 This VM will be used to run additional VMs that are spawned by OpenStack.
 The GCE VM itself will run the OpenStack control plane and serve as an OpenStack compute node.
-In this section you will create 2 Ubuntu 20.04 VMs
+Run the following commands:

 ```bash
 gcloud compute disks create ubuntu2004disk \